anonym-rgb/Vision-Language-In-Context-Learning-Driven-Few-Shot-Visual-Inspection-Model/README.md

 ## Acknowledgement

-- [ViP-LLaVA](https://github.com/WisconsinAIVision/ViP-LLaVA): the vision-language model we build upon, which has strong multimodality and visual recognition.
+- [ViP-LLaVA](https://github.com/WisconsinAIVision/ViP-LLaVA): the vision-language model, which has strong multimodality and visual prompts recognition.

 ## Caution
 **Usage and License Notices**: All of the contents here is intended and licensed for research use only.
 Also, please follow the license agreement of ViP-LLaVA, LLaMA, Vicuna and GPT-4.